Nile Expedition: The Expedition

-In mid-November, the expedition received word from General Gordon that he could only survive the siege for another forty days.
-The expedition was attacked by rebels at Abu Klea and Abu Cru, but was able to repel the rebels both times.
-Progress up the river was slow and often the boats had to be pulled through rapids by rope from shore.
+The remaining 7,200 soldiers and 400 voyageurs continued up the river.
+Progress up the river was slow, and often the boats had to be pulled through rapids by rope from shore.
 At several places the strength of the current necessitated several crews pulling one boat.
 They settled on a method of stationing the voyageurs at difficult stretches along the river, so that each group would become familiar with a particular stretch of water.

-Realising that time was running out for General Gordon in Khartoum, Wolseley split his force into two columns.
-He sent 2,400 men by camel on a 280 km shortcut across the desert to avoid the Great Bend of the Nile and reach the city sooner.
-The remaining 3,000 soldiers continued up the river.

-The Canadians’ six-month contracts were soon to expire and they were asked to re-enlist.
+The Canadians' six-month contracts were soon to expire, and they were asked to re-enlist.
 Though offered generous inducements, only 86 of the voyageurs, including their commander, Denison, signed up for a second six-month contract.
 The rest elected to return to Canada, hoping to arrive in time for the spring logging season.
 This did not halt the expedition, as the worst of the river was already behind them and the smaller number of soldiers travelling by river reduced the need for the Canadians.
 Denison and his men continued piloting the small boats up the river.

-General Gordon's last entry in his journal, dated 14 December 1884, read, “Now mark this, if the Expeditionary Force, and I ask for no more than 200 men, does not come in ten days, the town may fall; and I have done my best for the honour of our country.
-Good bye.”
+General Gordon's last entry in his journal, dated 14 December 1884, read, "Now mark this, if the Expeditionary Force, and I ask for no more than 200 men, does not come in ten days, the town may fall; and I have done my best for the honour of our country.
+Good bye."

 On 26 January 1885, Khartoum fell to the Mahdist army of 50,000 men.
-At that time of year the Nile was shallow enough to cross by wading and the Mahdists were able to breach the city's defences by attacking the poorly-defended approaches from the river.
+At that time of year the Nile was shallow enough to be forded and the Mahdists were able to breach the city's defences by attacking the poorly-defended approaches from the river.
 The entire garrison was slaughtered, including General Gordon.
 His head was cut off and delivered to the Mahdi.

-Two days later, two British armed steamers, towing several native boats, the flotilla carrying some 140 British and native troops, came within sight of the city.
-Dismayed at the sight of the city's fall, Brigadier-General Charles William Wilson, the on-scene commander, ordered his flotilla to turn about and steam back down river to Wolseley.
+Two days later, two of Gordon's armed steamers – the Bordein and the Talahawiyeh – towing several native boats and carrying some 240 British and native troops including 24 men from the Royal Sussex Regiment, came within sight of the city.
+Dismayed at the sight of the city's fall, Wilson ordered his flotilla to turn about and steam back down river to Metemma.
 It was the closest the relief column would get to Khartoum.